tadeubanzato/google-drive_credentials/README.md

 The script use the PyDrive library: https://pypi.org/project/PyDrive/

-You should be able to install it by running `pip3 install PyDrive `
+You should be able to install it by runing `pip3 install PyDrive `

 Once the library is installed here is the script `google_authentication.py`
 `````python